dlsmallw/NLPinitiative/docs/index.md

 This script can be activated by entering `source ./setup.sh` within the bash shell while within the project source directory.

 #### Commands
  - `help`:  Displays all of the commands that can be used.
+ - Building/Cleaning Project Structure:
     - `build`:  This will setup a virtual environment within the project source directory and install all necessary dependencies for development.
     - `clean`:  This will deactivate the virutal environment, and remove the .venv directory (uninstalling all dependencies).
+ - Documentation Generation and Deployment:
     - `docs build`:     Parses the docstrings in the project and generates the project documentation using mkdocs.
     - `docs serve`:     Serves the mkdocs documentation to a local dev server that can be opened in a browser.
     - `docs deploy`:    Deploys the mkdocs documentation to the linked GitHub repositories 'GitHub Pages'.
+ - Linting and Format Correction:
     - `lint`:   Lints (analyzes and identifies style/format issues to correct) the project files.
     - `format`: Corrects the issues identified from running the lint command.
+ - Run Commands (testing, and synching with HF hub repositories).
- - `run tests`: Runs the test suite..
+    - `run tests`:      Runs the test suite.
+    - `run ds_sync`:    Syncs the dataset data.
+    - `run model_sync`: Syncs the model data.
+ - Configuration Editting:
     - `set bin_repo <HF Model Repository ID>`:  Sets the binary model repository ID to the specified string.
         - This is the source for downloading the model tensor file.
     - `set ml_repo <HF Model Repository ID>`:   Sets the multilabel regression model repository ID to the specified string.
         - This is the source for downloading the model tensor file.
     - `set ds_repo <HF Dataset Repository ID>`: Sets the dataset repository ID to the specified string.
         - This is the source for downloading the datasets.
     - `set streamlit_repo <HF Spaces Streamlit App Repository ID>`: Sets the Streamlit App repo ID in the pyproject.toml file.
     - `set space_url <HF Spaces base URL>`: Sets the base URL for HF Spaces in the pyproject.toml file.
     - `set model_url <HF Model Repo base URL>`: Sets the base URL for HF Model Repos in the pyproject.toml file.
     - `set dataset_url <HF Dataset Repo base URL>`:  Sets the base URL for HF Dataset Repos in the pyproject.toml file.
     - `set hf_token <HF Token>`: Sets the HF personal token in the pyproject.toml file.

 ***